1. What are the term dates of each semester?

 We don't offer an insurance policy to incoming study abroad and exchange students you should contact your home university to find out further information about insurance policies for your study abroad placement.

-You can find information regarding typical living costs for a student in Birmingham here.
+You can find information regarding typical living costs for a student in Birmingham on our Finance page.